 This VA loan closing cost also known as a VA funding fee can be rolled into the loan, and even can be waived if you have a disability related to your military service.

-The funding fee is needed to keep the VA loan program afloat and is mandatory for both purchases and refi’s.
+The funding fee is needed to keep the VA finance program afloat and is mandatory for both purchases and refi’s.

 #8 – VA Loans Are Not Issued by the VA